 All our providers are Board-certified by American Board of Anesthesiology in Pediatrics.
 The training background of our faculty is diverse, representing many programs from across the country.

 Below are some resources and information on potential safety concerns and risks associated with Anesthesia.

 Consensus Statement on the Use of Anesthetic and Sedative Drugs in Infants and Toddlers

-The U.S. Food and Drug Administration (FDA) is warning that repeated or lengthy use (greater than 3 hours) of general anesthetic and sedation drugs during surgeries or procedures in children younger than 3 years or in pregnant women during their third trimester may affect the development of children’s brains.
+The U.S. Food and Drug Administration (FDA) is warning that repeated or lengthy use (greater than three hours) of general anesthetic and sedation drugs during surgeries or procedures in children younger than 3 years or in pregnant women during their third trimester may affect the development of children’s brains.

 Should my child’s surgery be delayed?

-The current consensus supported by organizations such as the American Academy of Pediatrics (AAP), American Society of Anesthesiologists (ASA), and Society for Pediatric Anesthesia (SPA), states that elective surgery in children should be undertaken only if the benefits outweigh the risks for surgery and anesthesia.
+The current consensus supported by organizations such as the American Academy of Pediatrics (AAP), American Society of Anesthesiologists (ASA) and the Society for Pediatric Anesthesia (SPA), states that elective surgery in children should be undertaken only if the benefits outweigh the risks for surgery and anesthesia.
 Until there is more definitive data it would be unethical to withhold anesthesia from children undergoing necessary surgeries and procedures.
-Furthermore, delaying essential surgery can have other detrimental effects on your child and should be discussed with your care provider who is familiar with your child’s unique medical condition(s).
+Furthermore, delaying essential surgery can have other detrimental effects on your child and should be discussed with your care provider who is familiar with your child’s unique medical condition.

 If you have any questions regarding neurotoxicity, please email: SafeAnesthesia@chla.usc.edu